-This lasagna recipe is something I promised Cam I’d try and recreate for a couple of weeks now.
+This pumpkin spinach lasagna recipe is something I promised Cam I’d try and recreate for a couple of weeks now.
 We recently had a lovely lunch here on the mountain at the great little deli/restaurant ‘The Kitchen Table’ where we enjoyed the vegetarian antipasto platter and a super tasty fresh pumpkin lasagna.
 Cam enjoying pumpkin is still something of a rarity.
-So an opportunity to create a pumpkin recipe we could both heartily enjoy was just too tempting :)
+So an opportunity to create a pumpkin recipe we could both heartily enjoy was just too tempting.

 As I was preparing this specially for Cam I decided to go with a non-vegan version using homemade egg pasta and ricotta cheese.
-You could easily switch this to a completely vegan recipe by substituting in a semolina pasta or simply pre-cook some dried lasagna sheets.
+You could easily switch this to a completely vegan recipe by substituting some fresh egg-free lasagna sheets.
 In place of ricotta try this delicious dairy-free creamy white sauce recipe I used for the classic lasagna instead.

 I had a little fun hand rolling my homemade pasta with a rolling pin, still no pasta machine!!
 And as I suffer from a lack of patience and somewhat puny arm muscles the pasta was a little thicker than I had planned.
 Still with enough pre-cooking time it actually turned out beautifully!!

 The almonds add lovely crunch and the pumpkin really shines as the star of the dish.
 To save time simply use fresh store brought lasagna sheets, found in the cold section of your supermarket or simply pre-cook dried lasagna sheets instead.

 Preparation time: 45mins // Makes 6-8 lasagna sheets

 || note: if making the pasta you can actually do this step while your pumpkin is marinating ||

 - 200g (7 oz) plain unbleached flour